Kobzol/rust-delegate/README.md

-As you can see, `Vec` already supports most of the operations we needed, so in most cases our implementation is simply delegating to the underlying `Vec`, except ocassionally re-mapping the method to a different name (e.g. `peek()` is called `last()` in `Vec`).
+As you can see, `Vec` already supports most of the operations we needed, so in most cases our implementation is simply delegating to the underlying `Vec`, except occasionally re-mapping the method to a different name (e.g. `peek()` is called `last()` in `Vec`).

-The fact that these implemenations are boring (simply delegating to another struct) is probably notable and worth calling out.
+The fact that these implementations are boring (simply delegating to another struct) is probably notable and worth calling out.
 If the reader of the code is already familiar with the behavior with the other struct, they can safely gloss over these methods and focus on the more interesting ones.
 Further more, if we